Rice Pilaf with Dried Fruit and Nuts

 Wide rice – 1 cup rice to 2 cups water – 55 mins

 You need just the right ratio of water to rice.
-So the rice absorbs just the amount needed to soften then dry out giving you are nice flaky rice.
-Too much water will cause the rise to absorb too much moisture and that results in a sticky rice dish.
+So the rice absorbs just the amount needed to soften and then dry out, giving you nice flaky rice.
+Too much water will cause the rice to absorb too much moisture, and that results in a sticky rice dish.

 Video